The Benefits of Houseplants - An Infographic

 Ideal air filter plants include peace lilies, spider plants, dracaenas, pothos, snake plant, Chinese evergreen, and English ivy.

-One plant in a 10-12" container per 100 square foot of living are (or 2 plants in 5-6" containers) or optimum effect.
+Place one 10-12" container plant per 100 square foot of living area for optimum effect.

 *KSU Research cited in "Do Container Plants Help You Heal?"